adlnet/xAPI-Spec/xAPI.md

 The semantics of the call are driven by the profileId parameter.
 If it is included, the GET method will act upon a single defined document identified by "profileId".
 Otherwise, GET will return the available ids.
-This API has [Concurrency](#concurrency) requirements which must be met.
+This API has required [Concurrency](#concurrency) controls associated with it.

 The Activity Profile API also includes a method to retrieve a full description of an Activity from the LRS.